nusolar/sc7-telemetry/README.md

 end with a semicolon.
 Packets begin with an 'S' after the colon and have an 'N' after the CAN_ID.
 The rest of the characters in a packet are hexadecimal digits.
 The reciever cleans up the non-hexadecimal characters and add newlines to before handing the packets off to the parser.
-Once parsed, individual items, the single pieces of data we care about (e.g. motor velocity, )
+Once parsed, individual items--the single pieces of data we care about (e.g. vehicle velocity, motor currents, etc), which typically come in multiples per packet--are assembled into a generator.
+Generators are fancy python constructs that are not really worth worrying about.
+Anyway, callers of this function can iterate through the generator, item by item, to get the parsed data.